-The 2014 resource recovery targets are also retained in Waste Strategy 2007.
-These include an increase in recycling of commercial and industrial waste from baseline 28 per cent to 63 per cent in 2014 and increased recycling of construction and demolition waste from baseline 65 per cent to 76 per cent in 2014.
+The 2014 targets are also retained in Waste Strategy 2007.
+These are: an increase in recycling of commercial and industrial waste from baseline 28 per cent to 63 per cent in 2014 and increased recycling of construction and demolition waste from baseline 65 per cent to 76 per cent in 2014.